7 Great Tips for the Eugene Saturday Market

-This Saturday, April 5, 2014, marks the first Saturday Market of the year.
+April kicks off the market each year.
 The Eugene Saturday Market is THE Saturday Market, and it is about as Eugene as it gets.
 It is the longest running open-air crafts festival in the U.S. and it’s easy to see why.
 More than 200 booths full of everything from tie-dye to pottery to fairy wings fill the downtown Park Blocks at 8th and Oak.
 It is truly a feast for your eyes and taste buds.
 Oh, and it’s also phenomenal for people watching.

 Here are my 8 Great Tips for experiencing the Eugene Saturday Market.